Effective Catalog Policy

 - Individuals who have enrolled and paid for the class;

-- Individuals identified by the Office of Adaptive Services that attend a course to assist an enrolled student who has a documented disability; and
+- Individuals identified by the Office of Adaptive Services that attend a course to assist an enrolled student with a documented disability

-- Guest speakers invited by the College or the instructor.
+- Guest speakers invited by the College or instructor.

 If an unauthorized visitor refuses to leave a classroom or laboratory, assistance should be sought from Public Safety.

 Florida SouthWestern State College attempts to honor its commitment to provide the classes scheduled for a given term.
-However, at times and usually due to low enrollment, it may be necessary to cancel a class.
-In such cases every effort will be made to find an appropriate alternate class for the student.
+At times it may be necessary to cancel a class.
+In such cases, every effort will be made to find an appropriate alternate class for the student.

 The course syllabus provides students with information such as the description of the course, prerequisites, major topics to be covered in the course, and the skills to be mastered as a result of taking the course.
 This information is the same for all sections of the course.
 The course syllabus also includes such information as the schedule of class meetings, assignments, attendance policies, course materials, and scheduled test dates.